395t/review-assignments/_summaries/zhu2020deformable_2.md

 The self attention modules interact on object queires, here the deformable attention modules are used.

 ## Results
+All experiements were conducted on the COCO 2017 dataset.

+A ResNet-50 model that was pretrained on ImageNet was used to extract the convolutional feature maps fed into the encoder.

+The parameters of the Deformable DETR followed the reccomendations of those presented in the DETR paper.
+One main difference was that Focal Loss was changed to 2 due to an increase in the number of object queried.
+The authors trained a vanilla DETR-DC5 with parameters matching those in their Deformable DETR model an report the results seen below as DETR-DC5+.

 <img src="zhu2020deformable_2_results.PNG" width="900" />

+As we can see above the Deformable DETR converges much quicker than the original DETR and is able to out perform DETR models that train for over 20x as many epochs.

 ## Two-Stage Deformable DETR
 In the original DETR and Deformable DETR the object quieres given to the decoder are independent of the image being looked at.